Employee Discipline: Texas

 - Employees subject to discipline may bring a defamation or intentional infliction of emotional distress claim, but employers have solid defenses to such claims.
 See Employer Liability Regarding Employee Discipline.

-- Austin and Dallas have requirements pertaining to retaliation protections.
+- Localities including Austin and Dallas have requirements pertaining to employee discipline.
 See Local Requirements.